justonian/iam-credentials-api/README.md

 credential_source = EcsContainer
 ```

+Additionally, a new profile can be created with *aws configure* not specifying any credentials which will automatically detect and use the IAM Credentials API credentials.

 Be sure that no other access key credentials are set for the profile in the ~/.aws/credentials file.
 Only the config file is needed so if ~/.aws/credentials does not exist, the credential authentication flow should still work as expected.

 ### Integrate compute/worker nodes with Credentials API